})();

 Modern route planning platforms integrate multiple weather data sources to provide hour-by-hour visibility forecasts along your entire route.
 RoutePredict's advanced weather routing system analyzes precipitation radar, fog formation models, and historical accident data to suggest optimal timing adjustments and alternate routes that avoid peak risk conditions using ETA-based weather forecasting.

 Our platform's safe driving conditions map shows real-time visibility levels, precipitation intensity, and recommended travel windows for your specific route.
-Data from over 2.3 million route calculations indicates that morning departures delayed by just 2-3 hours can avoid 78% of fog-related hazards in high-risk corridors.
+Data from thousands of route calculations indicates that morning departures delayed by just 2-3 hours can avoid 78% of fog-related hazards in high-risk corridors.

 Check RoutePredict before your next trip — see live fog and rain conditions along your route and get personalized timing recommendations to plan routes that avoid dangerous weather before it impacts your journey.